 - 106. On the Orchard Site (where the designated green space is and all along the edges of the fields around it) the water lays in deep puddles.
-Initial ground survey results have shown that the Orchard site is full of water.
-The same survey revealed that the land behind Dordon Hall is full of methane, this is typical of land that has been mined over many centuries. - 107.
+It has been suggested that due to the past mining activities there could be methane and water, this is typical of land that has been mined over many centuries. - 107.
 A new development known locally as the Taylor Wimpey estate located to the north of St Helena Road, just outside the Parish, had issues with flooding in the corner of St Helena and the B5000.
 The council houses in St Helena Road started getting flooded cellars and the new bungalows on the corner of the estate had permanently soaking gardens. - 108.
-This is contrary to the Flood Risk Assessment that accompanied the planning application that said 'It is considered the proposed surface water strategy will not increase flood risk at the site or elsewhere, and the effect of the new development will provide betterment to existing run-off rates.' - 109.
+This is contrary to the Flood Risk Assessment that accompanied the planning application that said, 'It is considered the proposed surface water strategy will not increase flood risk at the site or elsewhere, and the effect of the new development will provide betterment to existing run-off rates.' - 109.
 This demonstrates the complexities of drainage in this area and shows the harm to new and existing properties if the drainage issues are not fully understood and addressed.
 The community are concerned that a failure to properly understand the drainage issues could lead to significant problems for the existing Dordon community. - 110.
 Climate change means that excessive rainfall will make flooding more likely.
 New development must manage surface water run off on site and not exacerbate existing surface water flooding.
-In accordance with the Drainage Hierarchy (Planning Practice Guidance Paragraph 80) surface water should be managed sustainability and be directed to - a) the ground, - b) to watercourse/ditch -course - c) to a surface water sewer, highway drain or another designated asset - d) to the combined sewerage system - 111.
+In accordance with the Drainage Hierarchy (Planning Practice Guidance Paragraph 80) surface water should be managed sustainability and be directed to - a. the ground, - b. to watercourse/ditch -course - c. to a surface water sewer, highway drain or another designated asset - d. to the combined sewerage system - 111.
 Culverts are increasingly inadequate to cope with the fluctuations in water flow due to climate change.
 They are also hard to maintain and can get blocked up.
-WCC Flood risk team note that new development should be encouraged to open up any existing culverts and the creation of new culverts should be kept to a minimum. - 112.
+WCC Flood risk team note that new development should be encouraged to open any existing culverts and the creation of new culverts should be kept to a minimum. - 112.
 Developers should be guided by WCC's Flood Risk Management Local Guidance for Developers. - 113.
 Building for a Healthy Life scores as red schemes that funnel rainwater away in underground pipes as the default water management strategy.
 A red means stop and rethink. - 114.
 Sustainable Drainage Systems (SuDS) incorporate management of water flows as part of a broader strategy to deliver multifunctional spaces.
 SuDs have wider environmental and community gains.
-Major development is required to submit a site specific Flood Risk Assessment to the Local Lead Flood Authority for review and to incorporate SuDs.
+Major development is required to submit a site-specific Flood Risk Assessment to the Local Lead Flood Authority for review and to incorporate SuDs.